2023 Best Psychology Schools in Michigan

 Read full report on Psychology at Northern Michigan University

-Grand Valley State University landed the #7 spot in the 2023 rankings for the best psychology programs.
-Located in the large suburb of Allendale, GVSU is a public college with a fairly large student population.
+With a ranking of #7, Grand Valley State University did quite well on this year’s best schools for psychology students.
+Located in the suburb of Allendale, GVSU is a public college with a fairly large student population.

 Psychology majors at GVSU take out an average of $26,229 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $209, assuming that the borrower is on a 10-year repayment plan.